InfoMRinatSDemo/gh-migrate/README.md

 ### Step 1: Start

-Begin a migration by forking this repository and `git clone`ing a local copy.
+Begin a migration by forking this repository and `git clone`'ing a local copy.

 Type `gh migrate start` to create a "migration workbook".